Guide: Making parsers fast

 - When the number of alternatives is small

-Section titled “Push work into handler-level operations”The less your parser has to bounce back and forth with the effect handler, the faster it runs.
-Handler-level operations do the entire scan in one go instead of making repeated round-trips:
+Section titled “Push work into bulk operations”The less your parser has to bounce back and forth between tiny operations, the faster it runs.
+Bulk operations do the entire scan in one go instead of making repeated round-trips:

 let parse_list () = (* runs the entire scan in one operation *) Parseff.sep_by_take is_whitespace ',' is_digit |> List.map int_of_string